csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Jar Jar
+# Experiment - C3PO

-Testing how poorly we do with a random inputs of 10 steps.
+Testing pulse inputs with no OID.
+10 pulses per experiment each lasting for 10 mins.

 Full description:
 * Each	run	executed	10	loops